cybersecurity

 Subscribe

-Last week’s data breach at Equifax comes on the heels of countless other data breaches at big and small businesses alike.
-But are data breaches now an inevitable part of doing business?
+The data breach in September of 2017 at Equifax came on the heels of countless other data breaches at big and small businesses alike.
+But are data breaches an inevitable part of doing business?

 No, not if your business ensures it’s taking the necessary steps to keep all sensitive data safe.